Washington free job training programs.

 This was really created to respond to the sudden and dramatic changes in the structure of Washington's economy.
 Over the years the state has occasionally been impacted by the layoffs of thousands of workers in major industries.
 So the need for effective, ongoing retraining type programs is very high.
 They have also been proven to be effective for those who enroll.

-Over many years, almost 200,000 dislocated and unemployed workers have used this government program.
+Over many years, hundreds of thousands of dislocated and unemployed workers have used this government program.
 It has helped thousands of jobless or part time workers who need to change careers in order to re-enter the workforce and increase their income.
 The Worker Retraining Program can help pay for a number of expenses for individuals who lost their jobs due to economic changes.
 Aid is also for people who are currently receiving Unemployment Insurance (UI) benefits from the state or federal government.

 Community and technical colleges, countless private schools, and even certification programs can offer retraining to clients.
 As indicated, the goal is to prepare people for work.